-There is no guarantee that the Lawyers' share of the Resolution Sum will be equal to or more than the discount to their normal hourly rates held back by the Lawyers over the course of prosecuting the litigation (or indeed, that it will be anything at all).
-The Lawyers have no right to recover any amount of costs from the representative party or any of the other claimants, or any right to reimbursement of its discounted fees other than as a distribution out of the Resolution Sum according to the terms of the Scheme's constitution.
+There is no guarantee that the Lawyers' share of the Resolution Sum will be equal to or more than the At Risk Fees (or indeed, that it will be anything at all).
+The Lawyers have no right to recover any amount of costs from the representative party or any of the other claimants, or any right to reimbursement of its At Risk Fees, other than as a distribution out of the Resolution Sum according to the terms of the Scheme's constitution.

 Litigation can be a lengthy process and the course of it hard to accurately predict.
-The Lawyers should be aware that they may be required to bear the risk of the litigation for a number of years prior to any resolution being achieved.
+The Lawyers should be aware that they may be required to bear the risk of the litigation for a number of years prior to any Resolution being achieved.